Gmail to Tutanota Migration

 Step 2: Connect to the source Gmail server

-- To migrate a single Gmail Server, choose the ‘Single User / Account Migration’ option and then click ‘Next’ to proceed.
+- To migrate a single Gmail account, select ‘Single User / Account Migration’, choose the suitable connection option such as ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’, and click ‘Next’ to proceed.

 - Click the ‘Login’ button.